Latte Tags

 </ul>

-The HTML output is stored in the $var variable as a Latte\Runtime\Html object to avoid unwanted escaping when printing.
+The HTML output is stored in the $var variable as a Latte\Runtime\Html object to prevent unwanted escaping when printing.

 Others